HuggingR$^{4}$: A Progressive Reasoning Framework for Discovering Optimal Model Companions: Methodology Implementation Details

-To enhance query diversity and improve retrieval coverage, we generate multiple search queries from different perspectives before performing the initial model retrieval.
+To enhance query diversity and improve retrieval coverage, we generate multiple search queries from different perspectives before performing the model retrieval.
 This multi-query approach allows us to capture various aspects of the user's intent and increases the likelihood of finding relevant models through different semantic angles.
-The multi-query generation process uses the following prompt to transform a single user query into four distinct search queries:
+In our implementation, we set $K=4$ and use the following prompt to transform the user query into four distinct search queries:

 The prompt instructs the LLM to focus on different model characteristics such as input types, use cases, training datasets, and supported languages.
 The output consists of four queries, each presented on a separate line without additional formatting or explanations.
 These diversified queries are then used in parallel during the reasoning-retrieval phase to maximize the breadth of candidate model discovery.